vtexdocs/help-center-content/docs/announcements/en/reusing-images-in-site-editor.md

 author: 1DedyaVUPp5wLAvjY7wKKv
 slug: reusing-images-in-site-editor
 legacySlug: reusing-images-in-site-editor
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We have improved blocks with the native option to upload images in Site Editor through an image repository.
+announcementSynopsisEN: 'We have improved blocks with the native option to upload images in Site Editor through an image repository.'
 ---

 We have improved the way you manage your images in [Site Editor](https://help.vtex.com/en/subcategory/site-editor--9Arh3cJIOYlfSD1MUC2h3) through an Image Widget, a centralized image repository that allows you to upload and reuse your store’s images.